drewbelf/markdown-cv/index.md

 `2019`
 Response to John R. Kern, “Re-membering the Mystical Body: The Expansion of the Gratia Gratis Data in 13th Century Mendicant Theology.”
 Historical Theology Colloquium.
 Boston College.
 September 25.

-“*cibus proportionalis debet esse cibabili*: Alexander of Hales on the Food-Proportionality of the Eucharist.”
-Quidam enim dicunt: Mendicant Theologies before Aquinas and Bonaventure.
+“*cibus proportionalis debet esse cibabili*: Alexander of Hales on the Food-Proportionality of the Eucharist.” *Quidam enim dicunt*: Mendicant Theologies before Aquinas and Bonaventure.
 St. Bonaventure University.
 July 15–18.

 “*Homo assumptus* in the Halensian School?”
 Historical Theology Colloquium.
 Boston College.
 May 15.